-GTA intends to run its challenge process after (1) NTIA approves this first volume of the Initial Proposal, and (2) GTA submits the second volume of its Initial Proposal, addressing all remaining requirements of the Initial Proposal as described in NTIA's BEAD NOFO.
-This will enable GTA to maintain the timeline required by NTIA for the BEAD program.
+OBO intends to run its challenge process after (1) NTIA approves this first volume of the Initial Proposal, and (2) OBO submits the second volume of its Initial Proposal, addressing all remaining requirements of the Initial Proposal as described in NTIA's BEAD Notice of Funding Opportunity.
+This will enable OBO to maintain the timeline required by NTIA for the BEAD program.

-2. Existing broadband funding (Requirement 3)
+2. EXISTING BROADBAND FUNDING (REQUIREMENT 3)

-This first volume of the State of Georgia BEAD Initial Proposal includes, consistent with NTIA requirements, descriptions of existing funding for broadband in Georgia.
+This first volume of the State of Oregon BEAD Initial Proposal includes, consistent with NTIA requirements, descriptions of existing funding for broadband in Oregon.

-Attached as Appendix 1 is a file that identifies:
+Attached as Appendix 1 is a table that identifies:

-- 1. Sources of funding.
+- 1. Sources of funding

-- 2. A brief description of the broadband deployment and other broadband-related activities.
+- 2. A brief description of the broadband deployment and other broadbandrelated activities

-- 3. Total funding.
+- 3. Total funding

-- 4. Funding amount expended.
+- 4. Funding amount expended

-- 5. Remaining funding amount available.
+- 5. Remaining funding amount available

-3. Unserved and underserved locations (Requirement 5)
+3. UNSERVED AND UNDERSERVED LOCATIONS (REQUIREMENT 5)

-This first volume of the State of Georgia BEAD Initial Proposal includes, consistent with NTIA requirements, a list of all unserved and underserved locations in Georgia.
-Given the FCC's regular data updates, GTA anticipates that these lists will change again before it runs Georgia's Challenge Process for BEAD.
+This first volume of the State of Oregon BEAD Initial Proposal includes, consistent with NTIA requirements, a list of all unserved and underserved locations in Oregon.

-3.2 Locations IDs of all unserved and underserved locations

-Attached as Appendices 2 and 3 are two CSV files with the location IDs of all unserved and underserved locations, respectively.

-3.3 Publication date of the National Broadband Map used to identify unserved and underserved locations
+- 3.1 Location IDs of all unserved and underserved locations Attached as Appendices 2 and 3 are two CSV files with the location IDs of all identified unserved and underserved locations, respectively. - 3.2 Publication date of the National Broadband Map used to identify unserved and underserved locations

-The unserved and underserved locations identified in this document and its attachments are based on the August 29, 2023, publication date of the National Broadband Map.
-Consistent with NTIA guidance, that publication date of the National Broadband Map does not predate the submission of the Initial Proposal by more than 59 days.
+The unserved and underserved locations identified in this document and its attachments are based on the August 2023 publication date of the National Broadband Map.
+Consistent with NTIA guidance, Oregon's actual Challenge Process will use the November 2023 publication of the National Broadband Map (or whichever version is most current as of the time of initiation of the Challenge Process).

-4. Community anchor institutions (Requirement 6)
+4. COMMUNITY ANCHOR INSTITUTIONS (REQUIREMENT 6)

-This first volume of the State of Georgia BEAD Initial Proposal includes, consistent with NTIA requirements, a definition of "community anchor institution," a list of community anchor institutions, and an analysis of the connectivity needs of the institution.
+This first volume of the State of Oregon BEAD Initial Proposal includes, consistent with NTIA requirements, a definition of "community anchor institution," a list of community anchor institutions, and an analysis of their connectivity needs.

-4.2 Definition of "community anchor institution"
+4.1 Definition of "community anchor institution"

-Based on the statutory definition of "community anchor institution" as defined in 47 USC 1702 (a)(2)(E), GTA defines "community anchor institution" to mean a school, library, health clinic, health center, hospital or other medical provider, public safety entity, institution of higher education, public housing organization (including any public housing agency and HUD-assisted housing organization), or community support organization that facilitates greater public use of broadband service by vulnerable populations, including, but not limited to, low-income individuals, unemployed individuals, children, the incarcerated, and aged individuals.
+Based on the statutory definition of "community anchor institution" as defined in 47 USC 1702 (a)(2)(E), OBO defines "community anchor institution" to mean a school, library, health clinic, health center, hospital or other medical provider, public safety entity, institution of higher education, public housing organization (including any public housing agency and HUD-assisted housing organization), or community support organization that facilitates greater public use of broadband service by vulnerable populations, including, but not limited to, low-income individuals, unemployed individuals, children, the incarcerated, and aged individuals.